50 States - BLS May 2025 Data

 Top 10 Highest-Paying States

-California leads the nation by a wide margin.
+California leads the nation, though the gap to the next states is now narrow.
 Strong teacher unions, high per-pupil spending, and legislated student-to-counselor ratios in high schools all contribute.
-The state employs 28,230 school counselors, more than any other state.
+The state employs 45,140 school counselors, more than any other state.
 However, California also has one of the worst actual student-to-counselor ratios (464:1) despite its mandates, creating ongoing hiring demand.

-Washington ranks second with strong education funding and union representation.
-The Seattle metro area drives the state average up, with counselors there earning $86,250.
-The Bremerton-Silverdale metro pays the highest of any metro nationally at $109,390, driven by Department of Defense school system positions.
+Alaska ($82,900) narrowly edges Washington ($82,670) for second place, though Alaska's figure rests on a small sample of about 540 counselors and tends to be volatile year to year.
+Washington, with strong education funding and union representation, is the steadier high payer.
+The Seattle metro pays about $87,280, and the Bremerton-Silverdale metro pays the highest of any major metro nationally at $102,650, driven by Department of Defense school system positions.

 Lowest-Paying States